aabidsofi19/zivero-monorep/README.md

 # Turborepo starter

-This is an official Yarn v1 starter turborepo.
+This is an official Mono repo for the Zivero Ecommerce Engine

 ## What's inside?